 A native of Newfoundland, Amanda Gellman is today President of MANAN Strategy Consultants (manan is a Gaelic term for new beginning and opportunities) and a Partner with The Funding Envelope.
 For her past work on behalf of diverse causes, Amanda has received the 40 under 40 in St. Louis Recognition, the McDonnell Douglas Feed America Award, the University of Windsor’s Charles Clark Award, the Queen’s Golden Jubilee Medal, Windsor’s Women of the Year 2002 recognition, the Windsor University Friend of Retirees’ Award, Honorary Membership in the International Golden Key Honour Society (nominated by UWindsor students), the Queen’s Diamond Jubilee Medal, and the Canada South Association of Fundraising Professionals' Crystal Lifetime Achievement Award.

 Amanda has served on many Boards and committees over the years.
-As examples, she currently holds a seat of the Boards of Canterbury College at the University of Windsor and the Essex Regional Conservation Foundation.
-In the past, she served on the Boards of: the Great Lakes Manufacturing Council (Treasurer), the Downtown Windsor Business Accelerator (Chair), the Essex Region Conservation Foundation, Windsor Regional Hospital Foundation (Chair), Windsor Family Credit Union, Leadership Windsor Essex (Founding Committee), the University of Windsor, the Multicultural Council of Windsor Essex, the St. Louis Hunger Coalition, the St. Louis Southside Employment Coalition (Chair), the Rural Urban Agri Linkage Project (Founder), the Association of Fundraising Professionals (Canadian Government Relations Chair to the International External Relations Committee of AFP International and Founding Chair of AFP’s Canada South Chapter), and many others.
+As examples, she currently sits on the Boards of Canterbury College at the University of Windsor and the Essex Regional Conservation Foundation.
+Previously, she served on the Boards of: the Great Lakes Manufacturing Council (Treasurer), the Downtown Windsor Business Accelerator (Chair), the Essex Region Conservation Foundation, Windsor Regional Hospital Foundation (Chair), Windsor Family Credit Union, Leadership Windsor Essex (Founding Committee), the University of Windsor, the Multicultural Council of Windsor Essex, the St. Louis Hunger Coalition, the St. Louis Southside Employment Coalition (Chair), the Rural Urban Agri Linkage Project (Founder), the Association of Fundraising Professionals (Canadian Government Relations Chair to the International External Relations Committee of AFP International and Founding Chair of AFP’s Canada South Chapter), and many others.